cobodev/dev-docs/README.md

 ## 🌟 Roadmap

 - [ ] Command to regenerate indexes automatically
+- [ ] Command to delete modules or docs
 - [ ] Template customization via config
 - [ ] Support for YAML frontmatter
 - [ ] Integration with git hooks for auto-updating docs